AlexLabram/Bonsai/WGCourse/TheoryMain.md

 	- General Japanese-ness
 		- Minimalism: contra "I have made this longer than usual because I have not had time to make it shorter."
 		- Appearance of austerity: "the art that conceals art"
-		- Kodak moments, long before Kodak!
+		- Creating Kodak moments, long before Kodak!

 ## Bonsai overview